-In order to protect 303(d) impaired waters and not cause or contribute to a violation of water quality standards, the City of Bartlesville has implemented and maintains the following BMPs to reduce the 303(d) pollutants of concern.
-These special BMPs have been selected by the City of Bartlesville as being the most effective for reducing pollutants of concern in stormwater runoff.
+In order to protect 303(d) impaired waters and not cause or contribute to a violation of water quality standards, the City of Bartlesville has implemented and will maintain the following BMPs to specifically target and reduce the 303(d) pollutants of concern.
+These BMPs have been selected by the City of Bartlesville as being the most effective for reducing pollutants of concern in stormwater runoff.
 Appendix C contains a map of the MS4 with respect to 303(d) waterbodies.